 DUTCHESS COUNTY, N.Y. -- The Dutchess County Department of Behavioral & Community Health continues to offer free drowning prevention seminars for lifeguards and residents to raise their awareness of what a swimmer in the process of drowning looks like.

-All participants who complete the program will be awarded a certificate of attendance.
+All participants who successfully complete the program will be awarded a certificate of attendance.
 Upcoming seminars include:

 The presentation will offer guidance for supervising swimmers, how to identify swimmers in distress, an informative video on drowning victim recognition and a time to discuss lifeguard duties and responsibilities.

 Seating for the seminars is limited.
-Reservations are accepted up to two days beforehand by calling 845-486-3404 or by email to HealthInfo@DutchessNY.gov .
+Reservations are accepted up to two days prior by calling (845)-486-3404 or by e-mail to HealthInfo@DutchessNY.gov .